Neutrino diagnostics of hadron-quark phase transition in Neutron Stars

-Our microphysics includes the dominant channels relevant before and after deconfinement: (i) electron–positron pair annihilation, $e^-e^+\rightarrow\nu\bar{\nu}$; (ii) nucleonic Urca processes (direct and modified, as permitted by the EOS and composition), $n\rightarrow p+e^-+\bar{\nu}_e$ and inverse; (iii) nucleon–nucleon bremsstrahlung, $NN\rightarrow NN+\nu\bar{\nu}$; and, in the deconfined phase, (iv) quarkdirect Urca processes, such as $d\rightarrow u+e^-+\bar{\nu}_e$ and its inverse, with their corresponding opacity and phase-space factors \citep{Iwamoto82,YakovlevD+01,PotekhinAY+15,FiorellaBurgio+18,Schatz+22}.
-Charged-current absorption and neutral-current scattering on the relevant constituents (nucleons or quarks) are included to determine optical depths and the transition between diffusion and free-streaming–dominated regimes.
-This setup enables a transparent mapping from microphysical assumptions to observable features in the time-dependent neutrino luminosity and mean energies for each flavor.
+In more detail, we include the modified Urca process which conserves momentum in regimes where the direct Urca process is forbidden.
+Charged-current absorption and neutral-current scatterings on the relevant constituents (nucleons or quarks) are included to determine optical depths and the transition between diffusion and free-streaming–dominated regimes.
+This setup enables a transparent mapping from microphysical assumptions to observable features in the time-dependent neutrino luminosity and mean energies for each flavor, see Table \ref{tab:table1} in appendix \ref{app:microphysics_table} for actual reaction rates, emissivity, opacities \cite{FrimanB_MaxwellV79,MeyerS94,RaffeltG1996,HannestadS_RaffeltG98,ThompsonT+00,KohriK_MineshigeS02,KohriK+05} and alternatively for quarks \cite{IwamotoN82_quark,FischerT+11, SchmittA_ShterninP18,ShahrbafM+20,Rosero-Gil_LugonesG21}.
 In our standard scenario, we do not include any explicit exotic energy carriers, although sterile neutrinos and other BSM species are, in principle, not excluded and have been proven to yield distinctive features \cite{Albertus_2015,Rembiasz_2018}.